Home / Blog / SAAS Security and Best Practices

 Another critical aspect is the implementation of automated testing and uptime monitoring to alert you immediately of any failures.

-In terms of support, the most cost-effective method for saas companies without an active development team is to hire a part-time full-stack developer.
+In terms of support, the most cost-effective method for SaaS companies without an active development team is to hire a part-time full-stack developer.

 While more comprehensive on-demand support offers faster response times, it is usually more expensive and only justifiable for larger companies.